Shedloads of great tea.

 Luckily we have a bit of a tea heritage in the toon – the famous Ringtons is over 110 years old now, and we have a handful of smaller tea companies, like the great Victory Tea (actually a spin-off of Ringtons), Storm Tea, and now “design-led tea and homeware company, born and brewed in Britain”, TeaShed.

-We first became aware of The *TeaShed at Autumn Graze a couple of years ago, and were really impressed with the warming “Baby It’s Cold Outside” blend.
+We first became aware of The *TeaShed a few years back and were really impressed with the warming “Baby It’s Cold Outside” blend.
 Since then we’ve tried all manner of teas, but always fall back on some standby TeaShed for that premium cup you need after a long day sometimes.
 When we learned last week that even Teapigs is owned by Tetleys, it’s reassuring to find a true local independent.
 Young owner Jules is an inspiration, graduating from our uninspiring university (Northumbria!) and having a small business go from strength to strength with stockists like John Lewis is truly something to shout about.

 Amongst other highlights must surely be their collaboration with Newcastle stalwarts Blackfriars at last years EAT Festival for the aptly named TeaShed on the Lawn.
 On possibly the only sunny day we had last summer, the winning combination of sandwiches provided by Blackfriars and tea by TeaShed, lazing in the courtyard was bliss.
 Cakes were great, particularly Blackfriars figgy pastry & jam, but getting to try unlimited amounts of new in-testing blends of tea was the main treat.
 Highlight of the EAT fest last year for us, for sure, and a little birdie suggests the same again for this year – so keep your eyes open for that, as well as some standalone TeaShed cafes…